CBIIT/bento-mdf/README.md

 #### Tagging Entities

-A `Tags` entry can be added to any object (thing that accepts key:value pairs), except a `Tags` entry, in the MDF.
+A `Tags` entry can be added to any object (i.e., thing that accepts key:value pairs), except a `Tags` entry, in the MDF.
 This is a way to associate metainformation with an entity that can be read later by a downstream custom processor.
 A `Tags` entry value is a json object (dictionary, hash)